 Cost of Living

-Phuket presents a cost of living that’s slightly higher than other Thai places but still affordable by Western standards.
+Staying in Phuket means a cost of living that’s slightly higher than other Thai places but still affordable by Western standards.

 Expect to budget around $1,200 to $2,000 per month, covering accommodation, dining, and entertainment.